-Each of the 4 major islands, including Hawaii, Maui, Oahu and Kauai, offers a unique kind of beauty and opportunities for adventure, including viewing active lava flows, hiking through bamboo forests to hidden waterfalls, scuba diving with manta rays, stargazing atop volcanoes, and more.
-And while it remains one of the most enchanting island destinations in the world, Hawaii is not for the faint of heart when it comes to exploration, and more specifically, safe exploration.
+Each of the four major islands – Hawaii, Maui, Oahu and Kauai – offers a unique kind of beauty and opportunities for adventure.
+From seeing active lava flows and hiking through bamboo forests to hidden waterfalls, to scuba diving with manta rays or stargazing from the top of a volcano.
+While Hawaii remains one of the most enchanting island destinations in the world, this destination is not for the faint of heart when it comes to exploration, and more specifically, safe exploration.

 When setting out on a full day adventure, make sure to pack everything you're likely to need and want, including plenty of drinking water, snacks, protective clothing, proper footwear, a map, and more.
 Make sure to tell other members of your party (or your accommodation manager, if traveling solo) of your whereabouts and general planned time of return, should anything go wrong.
 While the chance of serious danger or accidents is small, the island's many nooks and crannies can make it difficult to pinpoint missing individuals when certain areas can't be initially ruled out.

 Most accidents, especially in the ocean, occur when people get separated from the group or decide to go out on their own.
 Be sure to designate a partner when swimming, snorkeling, scuba diving, and even paddle boarding and kayaking, and keep a special watch on both younger and older members of your group.
 While joining tours with experienced, professional tour guides can offer reassurance, be sure to accurately report any vital information, including serious health conditions pertaining to you or any member of your group, before the tour begins.